dotnet/AspNetCore.Docs/azure-lifecycle/05-monitoring.md

 1. Sign into the [Azure portal](https://portal.azure.com).

-2. In the **Search** bar at the top of the page, type the first few characters of your web app's name.
+1. In the **Search** bar at the top of the page, type the first few characters of your web app's name.
 There will be multiple results with the same name.
-Select the *App Service* result with the globe icon.
+Select the *App Service* result (denoted by a globe icon) for your web app.

     ![Search results](./media/05/search.png)

-3. The *Overview* tab displays useful "at-a-glance" information, including graphs displaying recent metrics.
+1. The *Overview* tab displays useful "at-a-glance" information, including graphs displaying recent metrics.

     ![Overview panel](./media/05/overview.png)